arkpas/AdventOfCode2016/aoc22/readme.md

 So, after 7 steps, we've accessed the data we want.
 Unfortunately, each of these moves takes time, and we need to be efficient:

 What is the fewest number of steps required to move your goal data to node-x0-y0?

+Your puzzle answer was 220.

+PUZZLE INPUT:
+> w pliku nodes.txt